printercu/secure_credentials/README.md

 Use `rails encrypted path/to/file.yml.enc -k path/to/key.key` to edit encrypted files.
 Missing `.key` and `.yml` files are automatically created when you edit them for the first time.

+## Best practices

+- __Don't keep master.key in local repo!__

+  It's the as PIN-code written on backside of credit card.
+  Keep it in secure place and use it when you need to modify credentials.

+- Don't share production credentials with those who must not access them.

+  Secrets get less secret every time they are shared.

 ## Development